ukrmap/sinatra_api_book/en/chapter02-database-managment-and-general-service-structure.md

     -----------
        |   |

-Service makes its own move - computer puts "O" on empty cell (if game is not finished after player move) and notifies about game status: "In Progress", "Won", "Lost", "Draw".
+Service makes its own move - computer puts "0" on empty cell (if game is not finished after player move) and notifies about game status: "In Progress", "Won", "Lost", "Draw".
 Note that the player provides a game parameters, in this case it is GET parameters (part of URL), but actually should be POST parameters (provided in HTTP request body) - length of URL is limited depending on web server, so in general we should use POST.
 We stay for awhile with GET for some simplicity.

 Game parameters - it is key-value store that contains only one key - "move", value - is a number of cell in which player wants to place a cross (character "X").
 Cell should be empty before making a move.
 Cells are numbered from 0 till 9 (this is not the rules of the game, this is our representation of the board to be able to make a move):